parafields/parafields/README.md

 * axiparallel and full geometric anisotropy
 * value transforms like log-normal, folded normal, or sign function (excursion set)
+* Coarsening and refinement of random fields for multigrid/-scale methods

 ## Installation